How much does a travel agency bond cost in California?

 California requires all sellers of travel to register with the Attorney General’s Office and to display the registration number on all advertising.
 One of the registration requirements is posting a surety bond in the proper amount.

-More registration information can be accessed from the Important Links section of this page.
+More registration information can be accessed from the Additional Resources section of this page.

 Ready to get started?